My Two Dads: Night Court crossover

 My Two Dads had crossovers with another NBC show, Night Court.
 Judge Margaret W. Wilbur, played by Florence Stanley, appeared on Night Court.
 In turn, Richard Moll guest starred as his Night Court character Bull Shannon in the My Two Dads episode "Playing with Fire", protecting Judge Wilbur from a recently released criminal that she had sent to prison years before.

 Episodes

 Broadcast

 In August 1990, USA Network paid Columbia Pictures Television Distribution about $250,000 an episode, for as many as 15 runs over a three-year period, a price that was the syndication record until Major Dad surpassed that price two years later.
 Reruns of the show aired on the USA Network through the 1990s and again in the early 2000s.

+From 2017 to 2021, the show aired on Antenna TV.
+It began airing on Rewind TV in 2022.

 Home media

 Shout!
 Factory (under license from Sony Pictures Home Entertainment) has released the first two seasons of My Two Dads on DVD in Region 1.
 Season 2 was released as a Shout!
 Factory Exclusives title, available exclusively through their online store.

-Mill Creek Entertainment released a 10 episode best-of set entitled My Two Dads- You Can Count on Me on March 22, 2011.
-The single disc release features episodes from the first 2 seasons.
+Mill Creek Entertainment released a ten-episode best-of set entitled My Two Dads – You Can Count on Me on March 22, 2011.
+The single disc release features episodes from the first two seasons.